Suparno1998/postidal-codebase/README.md

 # postidal-codebase
-Contains the codebase for postidal.com
+Contains the code under development in postidal.com All code here is under development and potentially unstable